 Financial Aid Students: A dropped class will result in a change in enrollment credit hours, which could generate a refund or a requirement to repay financial aid.
-Please contact the Financial Aid Office at 910-678-8242 or finaid@faytechcc.edu with any questions regarding your financial aid prior to submitting this form.
+Please contact the Financial Aid Office at 910-678-8242 or financial aid prior to submitting this form.